 Berube is a swimmer who appeared on the American National scene in 1991, when he won the medal of bronze in the 400 meters, medley, at the US Olympic Festival.
 He went on to win a gold medal, one silver and three of bronze at the Canada Cup.
 The following year he established a new junior record at 100 free meters and 200 meters back.
-He continued to dominate by winning gold medal as member from the 800 meter relay to the world student games of he was appointed NCAA swimmer of the year after winning in the 200 m, medley, and the 100 and 200 backstroke at the the NCAA.
+He continued to dominate by winning gold medal as member from the 800 meter relay to the world student games of 1993.
+At the 1995 Pan American Games he participated in establishing a new record for the 800 m free style.
+In 1996 he was appointed NCAA swimmer of the year after winning in the 200 m, medley, and the 100 and 200 backstroke at the the NCAA.
 He finished 3rd in qualifying for the 200 m freestyle at the Atlanta Olympics.